Epsilon-Lee/Epsilon-Lee.github.io/_posts/diary/2018-3-6-Research-Diary.md

 - <u>Joint BPE</u>: first merge the corpus, and then merge `vocab_size - one_gram_size` number.
 This will share two language with the common/intersected lexicon so as to make the shared lexicon have shared segmentation.
 - The BPE algorithm works as: after every greedy merge operation between the highest two frequency token A, B to AB, we should re-estimate the number of AB in the corpus and minus their counts into the count of A and B.

+### Mar.
+11

+[4:28pm] Some papers to read.

+- A gentle tutorial of the EM algorithm and its application to parameter estimation for GM and HMM.

+- Michael Collins' notes on IBM Models.
+- HMM based word alignment.
+- Nonparametric Word Segmentation for Machine Translation.
+COLING 10.